vincentbergeron33/Score-Board/README.md

 __Rooster Panel__

 - The Rooster panels are shown on each side for each team.
 The user can add the rooster of each team.
 When the button is clicked, a form is added to the div setting.
-3 entry are required before submiting the form: the player #, player first name and player last name.
-Once submitted, the form is removed from the div setting the the information of the player are added to the div rooster.
+3 entries are required before submitting the form: the player #, player first name and player last name.
+Once submitted, the form is removed from the div setting the information of the player are added to the div rooster.

 ![Rooster Panel](assets/images/rooster.png)

 ### Features left to implement

-- A penality panel will be implemented in a futur version.
-The penality panel will add the player number with the time he is on penality.
-Once the button in the Timer panel play is clicked, the time of the penality would also start.
+- A penalty panel will be implemented in a future version.
+The penality panel will add the player number with the time he is on penalty.
+Once the button in the Timer panel play is clicked, the time of the penalty would also start.
 When the the is egal to 0:00, the block is removed.

-- A function to the goal panel will be implemented in a futur version where the user can enter when a team score the details of the player who scored and the player who did the pass to the scorer.
+- A function to the goal panel will be implemented in a future version where the user can enter when a team score the details of the player who scored and the player who did the pass to the scorer.
 Those data will be kept in a database for the next function.

 - At the end of the game, the statistic of the game will be sent in a format that shows who won the game, the details of each goal (Scorer + passer) and the number of shot for each team.